 Every 10 years, we are assessed for re-accreditation by The New England Association for Schools and Colleges (NEASC).
 Our last review was successful and identified important university goals and challenges that have subsequently guided institutional change.

-NEASC provides standards, 11 in all, that act as guidelines for the information needed for re-accreditation.
-These 11 standards guide our preparation of a self-study document.
+NEASC provides standards, nine in all, that act as guidelines for the information needed for re-accreditation.
+These nine standards guide our preparation of a self-study document.

 Over the course of 18 months, this self-study document is generally produced by faculty and administrators with feedback from the entire community.
 It is formally submitted to NEASC before their Visiting Team comes to campus.

-The team then drafts a comprehensive report, then NEASC makes the decision to reaccredit.
+The team then drafts a comprehensive report, after which NEASC makes the decision to reaccredit.